Skip to content

 ansible db -s -m mysql_user -a "name=django host=% password=12345 \ priv=*.*:ALL state=present"

-So at this point we can create a django application and poiint the db to the database server with:
+At this point we can create a Django application and point it to the database server with:

 username: django password: 12345